PraveenJayaratnam/Movie-Recommender-system/README.md

 # Movie-Recommender-system
-Movie recommender system using collaborative filtering To use rename data path according to your directories
+Movie recommender system using collaborative filtering. rename data path according to your directories to run on google collab or your local jupyter setup.